 The way to a cost-efficient mass production of lithium nickel manganese oxide (LNMO) leads to Glatt powder synthesis.
 Due to the special conditions prevailing in the synthesis reactor, targeted particle morphologies and characteristics can be generated and optimized.
 Next generation materials can be synthesized, modified, and produced continuously in larger quantities using this technology.

 The particle size surface properties and crystallinity can be specifically influenced by the plant parameters temperature, vibration frequency and amplitude.
 In feasibility studies, very fine particles (smaller than 5 µm) with the characteristic structure have already been generated.
 Targeted dopants can also be realized easily.
 These enable a further increase in capacity and improve efficiency for fast charging and discharging.
 The synthesis of cathode materials is carried out in one process step and is based on inexpensive raw materials.
 This makes up-scaling and thus future large-scale use possible in the first place.

 Carbon-silicon anode material produced by Glatt powder synthesis

 Case study: Silicon-based anode material

-    Carbon-based anodes have dominated the market in the past.
+Carbon-based anodes are dominant on today’s market.
 However, the drive for higher capacities is increasingly forcing manufacturers to find alternative solutions.
-Silicon in particular is predestined for this application due to its good availability and high specific capacity (Li15Si4 3600 mAh/g vs. LiC6 372 mAh/g) .
-However, the technical challenge with silicon is the volume change that occurs (Li15Si4 320% vs LiC6 10%) during the charge/discharge cycle , which in the long run leads to fracture of the particles, loss of contact to the current sink and continuous erosion of the protective boundary layer between silicon and electrolyte.
+Silicon in particular is predestined for this application due to its good availability and high specific capacity.
+However, the technical challenge using silicon is its volume change that occurs during the charge/discharge cycle, which in the long run leads to fracture of the particles, loss of contact to the current sink and continuous erosion of the boundary layer between silicon and electrolyte.

 New battery materials by Powder Synthesis: sintered LLZO membrane